SoftUni/Free-Java-Certification-Course/README.md

 #### Why take our Java Certification course?

-🎯 It's 100% FREE<br>
+🎯 It's 100% FREE.<br>
-🎯 It will prepare you for the official Oracle Java Foundations exam (Exam Number: 1Z0-811)<br>
+🎯 It will prepare you for the official Oracle Java Foundations exam(Exam Number: 1Z0-811).<br>
-🎯 It's led by professionals with many years of experience<br>
+🎯 It's led by professionals with many years of experience.<br>
-🎯 It includes many in-depth explanations and practical exercises for your guaranteed success on the exam<br>
+🎯 It includes many in-depth explanations and practical exercises for your guaranteed success on the exam.<br>

 #### Who will lead this course?
 | Image | Name | About |